2D Imaging @ CCNY

 Sketchbook/Notebook

 In your notebook you are required to keep notes on readings done for class as well as class lectures.
-I don't expect you to fill up an entire notebook on one reading but I do expect you to have at least a page or two of notes for each of the readings with you the day that the reading is due.
+I don't expect you to fill up an entire notebook on one reading but I do expect you to have at least two pages of notes for each of the readings with you the day that the reading is due.
 You should also include sketches for projects and anything else you find useful in developing course assignments.
-The notebook you use should be only for this course, i.e. do not put work from other classes in this notebook.
-The notebook must be turned in the last day of class, failure to turn in the notebook will result in losing 20 points from your grade.
+The notebook you use should olny be for this course, i.e. do not put work from other classes in this notebook.
+The notebook must be turned in the last day of class, failure to turn in the notebook will result in losing 10 points from your final grade.

 Class Etiquette